smartcontractkit/havoc/README.md

 ## Havoc

+DISCLAIMER: This software is not even early Alpha, and still in development, use it on your own risk

 Havoc is a tool that introspects your k8s namespace and generates a `ChaosMesh` CRDs suite for you

 You can use havoc as a CLI to quickly test hypothesis or run it in "monkey" mode with your load tests and have Grafana annotations